KucicM/tiny-cloud/README.md

 # tiny-cloud

-CLI wrapper to run simple tasks on a cloud
+CLI wrapper to run a simple tasks on a cloud

 ## Install

 prerequisites:

 Docker:

 ```text